SubleXBle/Fail2Ban-Report-Docker/README.md

 # Fail2Ban-Report-Docker
+> Beta 4 : Version 0.4.0 : Docker

 you asked for 🐳, so i built a 🐳 : ⭐ if you like it

 > A simple and clean web-based dashboard to turn your daily Fail2Ban logs into searchable and filterable JSON reports — with optional IP blocklist management for UFW.

+> This version brings more stability and performance, as well as improved visibility into Fail2Ban events.

 **Integration**
 >Designed for easy integration on a wide range of Linux systems — from small Raspberry Pis to modest business setups — though it’s not (yet) targeted at large-scale enterprise environments.